 A P2P process that incorporates best practices can save companies money.
-This should include limitations on what can be purchased outside of the standard P2P process.
+It should include limitations on what can be purchased outside of the standard P2P process.

-By allowing non-standard purchases, the incidences of unnecessary costs rises and policing these purchases can waste resources that could be saved if the correct P2P process was used.
+By allowing non-standard purchases, the incidences of unnecessary costs rise and policing these purchases can waste resources that could be saved if the correct P2P process was used.

 This article has been updated by Gary W. Marion, Logistics and Supply Chain Expert for The Balance.